awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

 **Note**
  A file system created in Amazon EFS is supported on Linux platforms only\.

-## Create a VPC Using AWS CloudFormation<a name="sample-efs-create-vpc"></a>
+## Create a VPC using AWS CloudFormation<a name="sample-efs-create-vpc"></a>

  Create your VPC with an AWS CloudFormation template\.

-1. Follow the instructions in [AWS CloudFormation VPC Template](cloudformation-vpc-template.md) to use AWS CloudFormation to create a VPC\.
+1. Follow the instructions in [AWS CloudFormation VPC template](cloudformation-vpc-template.md) to use AWS CloudFormation to create a VPC\.
 **Note**
  The VPC created by this AWS CloudFormation template has two private subnets and two public subnets\.
 You must only use private subnets when you use AWS CodeBuild to mount the file system you created in Amazon EFS\.
 If you use one of the public subnets, the build fails\.